studio class in Kulas Recital Hall 2013

 LEFT: Daphne te Boekhorst, Ben Smith and Yishan Li, post-concert at Oberlin's return trip to Carnegie Hall, January 2023.
 Daphne played principal in Dett's Oratorio The Ordering of Moses.
 Yishan played principal in Brahms' Tragic Overture and Rodriguez' A Metaphor for Power.
 Ben played picc on everything.

-Yishan Li, left, is a senior and easily wins the award for longest continuous residence at Oberlin as she has been unable to return home due to COVID-related travel and quarantine restrictions!
+Yishan Li (left), now studying for her Masters and beginning a doctorate at The University of Illinois at Champaign- Urbana, easily wins the award for longest continuous residence at Oberlin as she was unable to return home due to COVID-related travel and quarantine restrictions

 Isaiah Shaw, Daphne te Boekhorst and Dylan after an ensemble concert.
-Isaiah is a senior.
-Isaiah has been an intern with National Flute Association, 2019, an Intern with the Diversity in Arts Leadership 2020, and was in the NFA's Young Artist mentorship program for 2021.
+Isaiah graduated in 23.
+Isaiah has been an intern with National Flute Association, 2019, an Intern with the Diversity in Arts Leadership 2020, an Imani Winds chamber music Fellow, and was in the NFA's Young Artist mentorship program for 2021.
+Isaiah graduated in 2024, and is currently living in New York.

-Jonah Ordower is a second year double degree student from New York City studying flute performance and astrophysics.
+Jonah Ordower is a fourth year double degree student from New York City studying flute performance and astrophysics.

 Nat Kim is from Denver, Colorado.
-Nat is a freshman majoring in Flute Performance and Biochemistry.
+Nat is a third year student majoring in Flute Performance and Biochemistry.

-Benjamin (Ben) Smith, junior, is studying Flute Performance and minoring in Korean Studies.
+Benjamin (Ben) Smith, senior, is currently at Yale doing his Masters. in May of 2025, Ben's wind quintet won the national Frances Walton chamber music competition held in Seattle.
+He graduated in 2024 with Flute Performance and a minor in Korean Studies.
+Ben is a substitute player with New World Symphony.
 He spent Fall of 22 studying in a semester abroad program abroad at Hanyang University, South Korea, with Minji Kim and Seonah Jang.

-JY is a third year who has many interests in non-performing fields, including flute repairs and arts administration.
-JY has interned with Flute Center of New York and National Flute Association, as well as his hometown youth orchestra, Santa Monica Youth Orchestra, through the Los Angeles County Arts Intern Program.
+JY graduated in December 23.
+JY is currently a Repair Service Advisor and Playtester at the Flute Center, nbased in New York.
+JY has also worked extensively with the National Flute Association, as well as his hometown youth orchestra, Santa Monica Youth Orchestra, through the Los Angeles County Arts Intern Program.

-Sophia Keil graduated in Dec 2022, will be studying for her Phd in Cognitive Science at John Hopkins beginning in fall of 2023.
+Sophia Keil graduated in Dec 2022.
+She began PhD studies in Cognitive Science at John Hopkins beginning in fall of 2023.
 Her seeing-eye dog, and honorary flute studio member, is Brea.

-Yuyuan Yang (left) graduated in 2022 and is beginning her masters on a full scholarship at the University of Illinois at Champaign Urbana studying with Jonathan Keeble.
+Yuyuan Yang (left) graduated in 2022 and has begun her doctorate on a full scholarship at the University of Illinois at Champaign Urbana studying with Jonathan Keeble.
 Josephine Lee (right) graduated in 2021 and came back to Oberlin for a year to work as the interim ensembles librarian.
-She is currently doing her Masters degree at UCLA.
+She is currently doing her Masters degree at Carnegie Mellon with Lorna McGee.

-Sara Hedberg, graduated in 2020, is currently studying with Linda Toote at Boston University, with an emphasis on piccolo.
+Sara Hedberg, graduated in 2020, has recently graduated from Boston University where she studied with Linda Toote, with an emphasis on piccolo.
+She is working in non-profit arts administration.

-Karisma Palmore, graduated in 2020, has been studying in France on a fulbright fellowship and is about to begin a masters degree in France.
+Karisma Palmore, graduated in 2020, won a fulbright award to study in France and is continuing her studies in France.

-Noah Hoffer, Junior (double degree), is currently on leave and working in Chicago.
+Noah Hoffer, Graduated in 2024 and is working in Chicago.

 Kelsey Burnham (left) with guest artist Greg Patillo, and Ellyn Butler (right).
 You can read about Ellyn above.
 Kelsey began at Oberlin on modern flute and computer science but found her passion on baroque flute and graduated with a B Mus in Baroque flute studying with Michael Lynn and went on to a MM ('21) on Baroque flute at Juilliard on a full scholarship.